Law: History

-Ancient India and China represent distinct traditions of law, and have historically had independent schools of legal theory and practice.
+Ancient India and China represent distinct legal traditions and have historically had independent schools of legal theory and practice.
 The Arthashastra, probably compiled around 100 AD (although it contains older material), and the Manusmriti (c.
 100–300 AD) were foundational treatises in India, and comprise texts considered authoritative legal guidance.
 Manu's central philosophy was tolerance and pluralism, and was cited across Southeast Asia.
 During the Muslim conquests in the Indian subcontinent, sharia was established by the Muslim sultanates and empires, most notably Mughal Empire's Fatawa-e-Alamgiri, compiled by emperor Aurangzeb and various scholars of Islam.
 In India, the Hindu legal tradition, along with Islamic law, were both supplanted by common law when India became part of the British Empire.
 Malaysia, Brunei, Singapore and Hong Kong also adopted the common law system.
-The Eastern Asia legal tradition reflects a unique blend of secular and religious influences.
+The Eastern Asian legal tradition reflects a unique blend of secular and religious influences.
 Japan was the first country to begin modernising its legal system along Western lines, by importing parts of the French, but mostly the German Civil Code.
 This partly reflected Germany's status as a rising power in the late 19th century.

-Similarly, traditional Chinese law gave way to westernisation towards the final years of the Qing Dynasty in the form of six private law codes based mainly on the Japanese model of German law.
+Similarly, traditional Chinese law gave way to westernisation in the final years of the Qing Dynasty, in the form of six private law codes based mainly on the Japanese model of German law.
 Today Taiwanese law retains the closest affinity to the codifications from that period, because of the split between Chiang Kai-shek's nationalists, who fled there, and Mao Zedong's communists who won control of the mainland in 1949.
-The current legal infrastructure in the People's Republic of China was heavily influenced by Soviet Socialist law, which essentially prioritises administrative law at the expense of private law rights.
+The current legal infrastructure in the People's Republic of China was heavily influenced by Soviet Socialist law, which essentially prioritises administrative law over private law rights.
 Due to rapid industrialisation, today China is undergoing a process of reform, at least in terms of economic, if not social and political, rights.
-A new contract code in 1999 represented a move away from administrative domination.
+A new contract code introduced in 1999 marked a shift away from administrative domination.
 Furthermore, after negotiations lasting fifteen years, in 2001 China joined the World Trade Organization.

 Legal systems

 In general, legal systems can be split between civil law and common law systems.
 Modern scholars argue that the significance of this distinction has progressively declined.
-The numerous legal transplants, typical of modern law, result in the sharing of many features traditionally considered typical of either common law or civil law.
+The numerous legal transplants, typical of modern law, result in the sharing of many features traditionally associated with either common law or civil law.
 The third type of legal system is religious law, based on scriptures.
-The specific system that a country is ruled by is often determined by its history, connections with other countries, or its adherence to international standards.
+The specific system by which a country is ruled is often determined by its history, its connections with other countries, or its adherence to international standards.
 The sources that jurisdictions adopt as authoritatively binding are the defining features of any legal system.

-Colour-coded map of the legal systems around the world, showing civil, common law, religious, customary and mixed legal systems.
+Colour-coded map of the legal systems around the world, showing civil, common law, religious, customary, and mixed legal systems.
 Common law systems are shaded pink, and civil law systems are shaded blue/turquoise.